last update 15.07.2017 (see below)

 Steen Clemmensen, Ordinary of Medieval Armorials,

-and uploaded during june-july 2017 as vs. 2.0 in sections ORDINARY and
+revised in June-July 2017 as vs. 2.0 in sections ORDINARY and SURVEY.

 The inventories and the table of siglas may be freely downloaded as